NeoBlack/DockerDevBox/README.md

 - MySQL dev password: dev

 ## PHP Versions
-Default PHP version is `7.0` but you can switch the PHP version by prefix you subdomain:
+Default PHP version is `7.0` but you can switch the PHP version by prefix your subdomain:

 Examples:
 - http://test.local.typo3.org [PHP 7.0]
 - http://php56.test.local.typo3.org [PHP 5.6]